 From a theoretical point of view, the effect of robots on employment and labour-market transitions is not clearcut.
 On the one hand, robots and other labour-saving technologies can directly reduce employment as machines replace humans in performing specific tasks, resulting in a labour-saving effect.
 On the other hand, the product demand effect - i.e., an increase in activity thanks to a productivity-enhancing technology - and the demand spillover effect - i.e., demand for other sectors' output resulting from higher value added and incomes in the technology-adopting sector - can increase employment.
-Therefore, the net employment effects of robots are a priori unclear.
-Empirically, there is evidence that the product demand effect and the demand spillover effect dominate over the substitution effect for technologies replacing routine tasks in Europe, resulting in a positive net employment effect (Gregory, Salomons, and Zierahn, 2021).
-As our analysis takes place at the industryoccupation level, we capture direct effects at firms adopting robots and indirect effects through spillovers which could occur, for instance, through the reallocation of output and workers to firms adopting robots (Acemoglu, Lelarge, and Restrepo 2020).

-Labour costs can play a vital role in the cross-country differences in the labour market effects of labour-saving technologies, particularly industrial robots.
-As the price of robots is uniform across countries (Graetz and Michaels 2018), the higher labour costs are, the more likely the substitution of labour with robots is, all other things being equal.
-Therefore, robot adoption is likely to have a smaller impact on job separation rates and job finding rates in countries with lower levels of labour costs than in countries with higher labour costs.
+Indeed, Gregory, Salomons, and Zierahn (2021) showed that the latter two effects have been dominant in Europe, leading to an overall positive employment effect of technologies replacing routine tasks.
+Labour costs can play a vital role for the cross-country differences in the labour market effects of labour-saving technologies, particularly industrial robots.
+Labour costs influence the economic incentives of firms, as the higher labour costs are, the more likely the substitution of labour with robots is, all other things being equal.
+Therefore, robot adoption is likely to have a smaller impact on job separation rates and job finding rates in countries with low levels of labour costs than in countries with higher labour costs.
 Indeed, much lower labour costs may explain why the effects of robot adoption on routine jobs have been more benign in emerging countries than in high-income countries (de Vries et al. 2020).
-To account for this mechanism, we interact robot exposure with labour costs.
-Importantly, we use labour costs at the beginning of the observation period, which are plausibly exogenous to the robot adoption during the observation period, and are not affected by feedback effects from robot adoption to labour costs.
+To account for this mechanism, we interact robot exposure with different proxies of labour costs.
+Importantly, we use labour costs at the beginning of the observation period, which are plausibly exogenous to the robot adoption during the studied period, and are not affected by feedback effects from robot adoption to labour costs.